Merida Yucatan, Mexico Travel Guide

 Ethical Tour OperatorsBe cautious of scams or exploitative practices.
 Prioritize ethical interactions.
 Be cautious of giving money directly to children; consider donating to trusted local charities or schools instead.

 Consider donating to reputable carbon offset programs to diminish the environmental impact of your flights.
-Plenty of airlines offer options to Purchase carbon offsets directly when booking or by means of providers like Terrapass.
+Plenty of airlines offer options to Purchase carbon offsets directly when you reserve or by means of providers like Terrapass.

-Respectful interaction with local culture establishes an enriching visit for all.
+Respectful interaction with local culture makes an enriching visit for all.

 Support local crafts, traditional music, and cultural performances.